 E>Eye is the first medical device in the world using IRPL® technology that has been specifically designed for the treatment of dry eyes due to meibomian gland dysfunction (MGD).

-Meibomian gland dysfunction has been identified as a principle cause of dry eye disease.
-It results in the tear film becoming unstable, leading to an insufficient production, or an excessive evaporation of tears.
+Meibomian gland dysfunction has been identified as a principal cause of dry eye disease.
+It results in the tear film becoming unstable, leading to insufficient production, or excessive evaporation of tears.
 It is now acknowledged that most cases of evaporative dry eye are primarily due to a compromised external lipid layer of the lacrimal film, caused by malfunctioning meibomian glands.

 How IRPL® Technology Works

-- E>Eye is user-friendly & intuitive, with no risk for errors.
+- E>Eye is user-friendly and intuitive with no risk for errors.

-- A treatment session can begin within a few seconds, and takes only 3 minutes to perform.
+- A treatment session can begin within a few seconds and takes only three minutes to perform.

 - The E>Eye is a compact device that will fit into any eye care professional’s practice space.

 Simple & Fast

 - Patients are comfortably seated on a treatment chair, preferably tilted.
 The metal eyewear protection is adjusted on the patient’s eyes.
 Optical gel is then applied to the cheekbone and the temporal areas.

 - A series of 5 flashes is applied under one eye, starting from the inner canthus up to the temporal area, using the nominal power.